 We currently only look for exact matches with your collection names so please enter the full and correct collection name in order for the segmentation condition to compute.

 How do I target subscribers that never purchased or never clicked?

 You can set Clicked or Purchase to ‘Exactly` = `0`.

 Can I create a segment that has 0 subscriber count?

 Yes, you may create segments that currently have no subscribers.
 PushOwl automatically updates your segments to include subscribers (existing and future) who meet the conditions you have specified.

 How often are subscriber segments calculated?

-We calculate subscriber segments once every 2 hours.
+The count of subscribers in subscriber segments is calculated once every 6 hours (starting from 00:45 UTC).
 Subscriber segments are also re-calculated if you send a campaign to that segment.

 Does ‘Clicked’ condition include subscribers who also clicked on an automated notification?

 Answer: Yes.
 Clicks on campaigns as well as automations are considered for this segment condition.